dcos/dcos-docs/1.10/installing/upgrading.md

 - In CentOS or RedHat, install IP sets with this command (used in some IP detect scripts): `sudo yum install -y ipset`
 - You must be familiar with using `systemctl` and `journalctl` command line tools to review and monitor service status.
 Troubleshooting notes can be found at the end of this [document](#troubleshooting).
 - You must be familiar with the [Advanced DC/OS Installation Guide][advanced-install].
 - You should take a snapshot of ZooKeeper prior to upgrading.
-Marathon supports rollbacks, but does not support downgrades. <!-- more info needed here -->
+Marathon supports rollbacks, but does not support downgrades.
 - The full DC/OS version string that you are upgrading from.
   - In 1.9, this can be found under the **Cluster** tab.
   - In 1.10, this can be found under the **Overview** tab.